Welcome to today's edition of the Rush 24-7 podcast.

 Are you kidding?

-And just being Bush, being a Republican president.
+Especially with the oil connections and just being Bush, being a Republican president.

-Certainly would have been because he uh hates the environment and certainly would have been another opportunity to uh uh destroy more uh lives of people in Louisiana, and I'm sure Kanye would have probably reminded us of what President Bush thinks of black people.
+And I'm sure Kanye would have probably reminded us of what President Bush thinks of black people.

 Now, that is self-evidently true.

-And I know that even many of you uh on the left know that I'm right about this.
+And I know that even many of you on the left know that I'm right about this.

-So the question arises, why bring it up?
+So the question arises: why bring it up?

-Okay, there's media bias, why bring it up?
+Okay, there's media bias.

 Here's why it's interesting here.